Steering Large Language Models for Machine Translation Personalization: Methods

-\paragraph{Inference-time intervention} Finally, activations are steered by setting selected latents to their expected value whenever their observed score is below (for the promoted personalized case) or above (for the demoted non-personalized case) the pre-computed average.\footnote{Algorithm \ref{alg:latent-steering} provides a summary of our SAE-based steering approach.} Hence, in the \contht setting we enhance the features relevant to a target personalized style, e.g. $\left\{ X_i \right\}^{\text{\Hone}}$ for \Hone, and suppress the features $\left\{ X_i \right\}^{\text{\MT}}$, corresponding to the model's default MT.
-In \contpt, instead, we promote the same \Hone-related latents while suppressing $\left\{ X_i \right\}^{\text{\Htwo}}$ to steer the model towards \Hone~personal style.
-Additionally, we modulate the magnitude of the resulting vector with an $\alpha$ \textit{coefficient}, which was found to play an essential role in steering effectiveness in previous research~\citep{scalena-etal-2024-multi,ferrando2025iknowentityknowledge}
+\paragraph{Inference-time intervention} Finally, activations are steered by clipping selected latents' values to their expected value, hence promoting $H^+$-aligned latents $\left\{ X_i \right\}^{H^+}$ while demoting \MT-aligned ones $\left\{ X_i \right\}^{\text{\MT}}$.\footnote{Algorithm \ref{alg:latent-steering} summarizes our SAE steering approach.} Additionally, we modulate the magnitude of the resulting vector with an $\alpha$ \textit{coefficient}, which was found to play an essential role in steering effectiveness in previous research~\citep{scalena-etal-2024-multi,ferrando2025iknowentityknowledge}